Spidfail/42-cpp03/README.md

 ## Tasks

 All of these exercises are meant to help us learn inheritance in O.O.P..
-The first 3 exercises make us works on basis : overrite of functions and variables, `virtual` keyword and destructors' order.
+The first 3 exercises make us works on basics : overrite of functions and variables, `virtual` keyword and destructors' order.
 The last exercise is an approach to a C++ particularism : diamond inheritance and the problems or solutions it can brings.